jonjhiggins/jon-higgins-2023/backend/words/animated-scaled-letters.md

 ---
 date: 2016-05-11T00:00:00.000Z
-title: 'Animated letters: DOM vs Canvas performance'
+title: "Animated letters: DOM vs Canvas performance"
 description: >-
   Optimising the performance of a GreenSock-based continuous scaling animation using Paper.js and canvas.